Christian Nørgaard

 Between abortive spells with Hamburger SV and Fiorentina, Nørgaard came to prominence in his homeland with Brøndby.
-He transferred to Brentford in 2019 and in 2021 was part of the squad which won promotion to the top-flight of English football for the second time in the club's history.
-Nørgaard was part of the Denmark squads at Euro 2020 and the 2022 World Cup.
+He transferred to English club Brentford in 2019 and in 2021 was part of the squad which won promotion to the top-flight of English football for the second time in the club's history.
+Nørgaard was named club captain in 2023.
+In July 2025, he signed with fellow London club Arsenal.
+He was part of the Denmark squads at Euro 2020, the 2022 World Cup and Euro 2024.

 Club career

 Early years

 A defensive midfielder, Nørgaard began his career in his native Denmark with BK Heimdal and Espergærde IF, before entering the youth system at Lyngby in 2008.
 He progressed to win three calls into the first team squad during the 2011–12 season and made his only senior appearance for the club as a substitute in a 2–2 Superliga draw with HB Køge on 20 November 2011.
 Two months later, Nørgaard spurned interest from A.C.
 Milan and TSG 1899 Hoffenheim to transfer to Bundesliga club Hamburger SV for a €400,000 fee.
 He signed a 3 1/2-year contract, but was unable to settle at the club and failed to make any first team appearances before his departure in August 2013.
 He gained his first regular experience of senior football with 22 appearances for the reserve team.